udacity/create-your-own-adventure/english/dig/dig.md

 "Hello, Mr Bird!", you say, and spot a collar with a tag on it.

-Upon inspecting the tag, you see it reads: "Nevermore".
+Upon inspecting the tag, you see it reads: "Nevermore: Rub me three times".
 Turning over the tag, you see: "If found, please return to:
 Outis, 13 West Range, U. Virginia".

 "Well, Nevermore, shall we return you to your owner?"